 Calls received at the concerned precinct station from citizens reporting a rumored or potential school incident will be handled by the officer in charge of the precinct station desk who shall obtain all of the pertinent information from the citizen and shall then contact the principal or assistant principal of the concerned school by telephone to ascertain whether police service is actually needed.
-It will be the responsibility of the officer in charge of the precinct station and determine the best course of action for the department to follow.
+It will be the responsibility of the officer in charge of the precinct station desk to evaluate the situation and determine the best course of action for the department to follow.